Muniswamy366/DesignPatternsRepo/src/dp/microservices/APIGateway.md

 | **Custom Extensions**        | Write filters in Java        | Write plugins in Lua or JS (EE)         | Write custom modules in C (harder)  |

+**Prompt:** provide me example of kubernetes with service discovery and load balancer with multiple regions